Aliases for POLD3 Gene

 GeneCards Summary for POLD3 Gene

 POLD3 (DNA Polymerase Delta 3, Accessory Subunit) is a Protein Coding gene.
-Among its related pathways are HTLV-I infection and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Diseases associated with POLD3 include Retinitis Pigmentosa 35.
+Among its related pathways are DNA Double-Strand Break Repair and Telomere C-strand (Lagging Strand) Synthesis.
 GO annotations related to this gene include DNA-directed DNA polymerase activity.

 UniProtKB/Swiss-Prot for POLD3 Gene